 ASH, Prairie Spire: selected by North Dakota State U. for superior hardiness and survivability in adverse prairie conditions; seedless; deep green glossy foliage turns golden in fall.
 (50-60')

-ASPEN, Quaking: excellent native tree for natural landscaping; delicate leaves "tremble" in the breeze; beautiful white bark; brilliant yellow fall color; extremely hardy and adaptable to soil types; needs ample water.
+ASPEN, Quaking: excellent native tree for natural landscaping; delicate leaves "tremble" in the breeze; beautiful white bark; brilliant yellow fall color; extremely hardy and adaptable to soil types; available in single and multi-stem form; needs ample water; Montana native.
 (40-60') see another image

-ASPEN, Swedish: columnar form excellent for screening or narrow locations; slow growing and very hardy.
+ASPEN, Swedish Columnar: columnar form excellent for screening or narrow locations; fast growing and very hardy.
 (30-40')

-BlRCH, Water: multi-stemmed form with shiny, cinnamon red bark; leaves yellow to orange-red in fall; attractive year-round; this has to be one of our favorite trees; prefers moist soil; a Montana native.
+BlRCH, Water: multi-stem form with shiny, cinnamon red bark; leaves yellow to orange-red in fall; attractive year-round; this has to be one of our favorite trees; prefers moist soil; Montana native.
 (25')